Simple Chores You Should Not Skip On The Weekend To Ensure Your Rest Of The Week Goes Smoothly

 Our laundry is almost done, but in the meantime, let’s head over to the kitchen.
 Take 3 minutes to go through your fridge, clear out anything along the lines of wilted slimy vegetables, curdled milk, and mouldy leftover rice.
 This will save you the hassle of realizing midweek, that you have a bad odour in your fridge, and having to use what little energy you have left to clean it out.

 Woah is that the washing machine beeping already?
 That was fast.
-Look at everything we’ve accomplished in the past hour!
+Look at all the chores we’ve accomplished in the past hour!
 Now, hang your laundry out to dry, the sunnier the better, and bask in the satisfaction of all the chores you’ve managed today.

 Additional tip: We all know successful entrepreneurs who wear the same thing every day, to save their brainpower for more productive endeavours.
 While that mantra may not be for all of us, we can still take advantage of planning our outfits for the week, all at once.
 Once your laundry is dry, pair your tops and bottoms on the same hanger, and hang them up in your closet chronologically.